SillyRobot883/EdRaak/README.md

 - **Confetti Animation:**
   - We use the [Confetti](https://pub.dev/packages/confetti) package for fun visual effects.
 - **Custom Fonts (Google fonts):**
-  - The Tajawal font, lalezar, Amiri, and many more.
+  - The Tajawal, lalezar, Amiri, and many more fonts.
 From the [Google Fonts](https://pub.dev/packages/google_fonts) package.
 - **Background Music and Sounds:**
   - Audio is powered by the [just_audio](https://pub.dev/packages/just_audio) package.
 - **Navigation:**